tinyplex/tinybase/site/guides/1_the_basics/1_getting_started.md

 extensive use of contemporary JavaScript features.
 A regularly-updated browser and Node 16 (or above) are recommended.

+(If you find you need older compatibility, there are additional transpilations in the `lib/es6` folder of the distribution.)

 ## TinyBase in a browser

 One simple way to get started with TinyBase is to include it as a UMD script